-Two long-term cardio staples at the gym, the treadmill and the stair stepper persist as favorites for good reason.
-They both elevate your heart rate, burn calories and improve cardiovascular endurance.
-Examining the similarities and differences between them, as well as the benefits and disadvantages of each, can help you decide which one to incorporate into your workout routine.
+The treadmill and the stair stepper are both long-time cardio favorites at the gym.
+Both are great ways to elevate the heart rate, burn calories and improve cardiovascular endurance.
+Examining the similarities and differences between them, as well as the benefits and disadvantages of each, can help you decide whether to incorporate each into your workout routine.

-On a typical stair stepper, the user stands on two platforms supported by a given level of resistance and alternates lifting her feet, as if walking up a set of stairs, to keep up with the machine.
-Some stair steppers,called step mills, have a belt that folds out into a small flight of stairs as they circulate through the machines to create a genuine stair-stepping effect.
+The treadmill works by allowing a person to walk or run in place on a moving belt that theoretically mimics natural walking or running on the ground.
+Most have an incline feature that allows the user to create the effect of walking or running uphill.
+On a typical stair stepper, the user stands on two platforms supported by a given level of resistance and must lift alternating feet, as if walking up a set of stairs, to keep up with the machine.
+Some stair steppers, often called step mills, have a folding belt that folds out into a small flight of stairs as they circulate through the machines, somewhat like a treadmill, which creates a genuine stair-stepping effect.

 Stair Stepper Benefits